klkgang/Halloween/README.md

-I had the idea of this project because we are in spooky season so i wanted to make a game to share with my friends so since I'm in a AP cumputers science class I decided to used the html,css and javascript I been getting.
+I had the idea of this project because we are in spooky season so i wanted to make a game to share with my friends so since I'm in a AP cumputers science class I decided to used the html,css and javascript experience I been getting.

 ========================================================